-Sri Lankan president flees the country amid economic crisis
+President flees Sri Lanka amid crisis as ire turns toward PM

-COLOMBO, Sri Lanka (AP) — The president of Sri Lanka fled the country early Wednesday, slipping away only hours before he promised to step down under pressure from protesters angry over economic chaos that has triggered severe shortages of food and fuel.
+COLOMBO, Sri Lanka (AP) — Sri Lanka’s president fled the country early Wednesday, slipping away only hours before he promised to step down under pressure from protesters angry over economic chaos that has triggered severe shortages of food and fuel.

-But the crisis that has gripped the island nation for months was far from over: Protesters have also demanded that prime minister go, and thousands rallied outside his office with some storming the compound.
-The prime minister’s office declared a nationwide state of emergency and imposed a curfew in part of the country.
+But the crisis that has gripped the island nation for months was far from over: Thousands of protesters demanding that the prime minster also resign rallied outside his office and some stormed the compound, as they have other official buildings in recent days.
+The prime minister declared a nationwide state of emergency.

 President Gotabaya Rajapaksa and his wife left aboard a Sri Lankan Air Force plane bound for the Maldives, the air force said in a statement.
+Later, Rajapaksa appointed the prime minister as the acting president, according to the speaker of the parliament.

-“What Rajapaksa did — flee the country — is a timid act,” said Bhasura Wickremesinghe, a 24-year-old student of maritime electrical engineering, who came with friends.
+“What Rajapaksa did — flee the country — is a timid act,” said Bhasura Wickremesinghe, a 24-year-old student of maritime electrical engineering.
 “I’m not celebrating.
 There’s no point celebrating.
 We have nothing in this country at the moment.”

 While Rajapaksa agreed under pressure resign Wednesday, Prime Minister Ranil Wickremesinghe said he would leave once a new government was in place.

+But that was not enough for many.
 Groups could be seen scaling the wall and entering the prime minister’s office compound as the crowds roared in support, cheering them on, waving Sri Lankan flags and tossing water bottles to those heading inside.

+“We need both … to go home,” said Supun Eranga, a 28-year-old civil servant.
+“Ranil couldn’t deliver what he promised during his two months, so he should quit.
+All Ranil did was try to protect the Rajapaksas.”

 Police used tear gas to try to disperse the crowd but failed and more and more marched down the lane and towards the office.
 As helicopters flew overhead, some demonstrators held up their middle fingers.